xiezhy6/anycrowd/README.md

-# Nerfies
+# AnyCrowd

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [AnyCrowd website](https://nerfies.github.io).

 If you find Nerfies useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{xie2026anycrowd
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  author    = {Xie, Zhenyu and Xia, Ji and Kampffmeyer, Michael and Hu, Panwen and Ma, Zehua and Zheng, Yujian and Wang, Jing and Chong, Zheng and Zhang, Xujie and Cheng, Xianhang and Liang, Xiaodan and Li, Hao},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  title     = {AnyCrowd: Instance-Isolated Identity-Pose Binding for Arbitrary Multi-Character Animation},
-  journal   = {ICCV},
+  journal   = {},
-  year      = {2021},
+  year      = {2026},
 }
 ```